Monsin93/PDL1_KNIME_QSAR/README.md

 ## Supporting Information

-Supporting Information.docx

 Detailed description of data curation, feature selection, model development, and validation workflows

-KNIME workflow diagrams illustrating each step of the machine-learning pipeline
+KNIME workflow diagrams illustrating each step of the machine-learning pipeline were provided in Supplementary Docx file

 ## Curated Datasets